Cape Verde entry requirements for Belgium passport holders

 Return or onward ticket

-Immigration officers at Amílcar Cabral International Airport routinely ask for a return or onward ticket.
-Have a printed copy or a digital version on your phone ready to show.
+Immigration officers at Amílcar Cabral International Airport routinely ask for a confirmed onward or return ticket.
+A printed itinerary or a digital copy on your phone works.
+Without one, you risk being denied boarding or entry.

 Recommended